TheMostVexingParse/iwdtechathon2024/README.md

 ## Usage

-* First, you must upload the plugin file to Google plugins and pin it to access.
+* First, you must upload the extension file to Google plugins and pin it to access.

 * Secondly, you need to run main.py
   ```bash